 Visegrad is a picturesque town located along the Danube Bend and under 2 hours north of Budapest via public transportation.
 The most direct way would be getting the 880 bus from Ujpest-varoskapu station which is accessible from the M3 blue metro line.

 This town is perfect for history and nature lovers.
 There’s a castle to explore and lots of green to walk around as well as panoramic views of the Danube River.
-Visegrad makes for a perfect day trip escape from the business of Budapest.
+Visegrad makes for a perfect day trip escape from the busy-ness of Budapest.

 Visegrad highlights: